 What is one of the most unique discoveries you’ve made while on one of your visits to France?

-I was in Avignon, in the South of France and I saw it out of the corner of my eye… an antique iron stone tureen that could be used for floral arrangements, it even had a flower grid made made of iron stone.
-Iron stone is sometimes known as the poor mans porcelain.
+I was in Avignon, in the South of France and I saw it out of the corner of my eye… an antique iron stone tureen that could be used for floral arrangements, it even had a flower grid man made of iron stone.
+Ironstone is sometimes known as the poor man’s porcelain.
 The tureen was my prized possession, but when I came home one my customers saw it and said if you ever want to sell it, I want it.
 I was so happy she loved it that I sold it to her just a few weeks ago.

-Another thing I found were these amazing Chanel buttons from the 1960’s.
+Another thing I found was these amazing Chanel buttons from the 1960s.
 I just thought they were so cool.
 Who doesn’t love Chanel?
-They weren’t crazy expensive 20 euro each and I have a friend whose sister is jewelry designer and she made the most gorgeous necklace for me with the vintage Chanel buttons.
+They weren’t crazy expensive 20 euros each and I have a friend whose sister is a jewelry designer and she made the most gorgeous necklace for me with vintage Chanel buttons.

 Les Fleurs offers both group and private workshops with yourself and the Fleurettes.
 What can attendees expect from a group workshop experience?